michael-benedetti/Splunk-Dashboards/README.md

 A dashboard for tracking SSH bruteforce attempts.
 Several items are linked to allow for point and click drilldown.
 Requirements:
 - linux /var/log/secure indexed as "secure"
-- "ip" and "username" extracted fields from SSH attempt events